 - Weight loss

 In some situations it can lead to a hypertensive crisis.
-Whilst the above symptoms are all possible the most typical presentation is intermittent attacks of headaches, excessive sweating and tachycardia.
-Typically treatment involves surgical resection of the tumour, however alpha adrenoceptor blockers often need to be given prior to surgery to minimize complications of surgery.
+Whilst the above symptoms are all possible, the most typical presentation is intermittent attacks of headaches, excessive sweating and tachycardia.